Why I Stopped Intermittent Fasting

 So I was basically sugar-free, grain-free, and dairy-free.
 I started to develop more and more issues with food, and I noticed I felt so much better when I just didn’t eat at all.

-So, out of desperation, I decided to give intermittent fasting a try.
+So, out of desperation, I decided to try intermittent fasting.

 I started with a 14-hour fasting window and a 10-hour eating window.
-So I would stop eating around 7 pm in the evening, and I would eat my first meal around 9 am.
+So I would stop eating around 7 pm and eat my first meal around 9 am.

 Eventually, I increased my fasting window to 16 hours, and on some days, I would even fast for as long as 18 hours.
 I also switched from a mostly paleo diet to a keto diet.